hazymorning/origami/README.md

 ## About

-This is my personal Home Assistant setup and, as usual with HA, an ongoing hobby project.
-I think it was around corona times when I found `paper-buttons-row`.
-It's perfect.
-No other card I've tried since is as flexible while staying that straightforward and simple.
+paper-buttons-row is simply perfect.
+No other card I've tried is as flexible while staying that straightforward and simple.
 And it loads pretty much instantly, faster than the HA default cards for some mysterious reason.
-I've been happily using this setup for quite a while now, so I decided to document it in case someone wants to use it as inspiration.
+I've been happily using this setup for several years now, so I decided to document it in case someone wants to use it as inspiration.

 <br>